History of the Project

-Citations vary according to the style users adopt (MLA, APA, Chicago Manual of Style, etc.).
-To cite the website according to the Chicago Manual of Style, for example, we recommend the following:
+Citations vary according to the style adopted by the user (MLA, APA, Chicago Manual of Style, etc.).
+For example, to cite the website according to the Chicago Manual of Style, we recommend the following:

 "Islam Burkina Faso Collection," 2021. https://islam.domains.uflib.ufl.edu/s/bf.
 Accessed February 10, 2021.

-To cite a specific document within the website using the same citation style, users may do so in the following manner:
+To cite a specific document within the website using the same citation style, users can do so as follows:

 Ouattara, Ousmane Piè, "Projet ZACA: une marche aux allures islamiques."
 Islam Burkina Faso Collection, 29 March 2002, https://islam.domains.uflib.ufl.edu/s/bf/item/2008.
 Accessed February 10, 2021.